BitPangea/bitpangea/thechronicle/README.md

 - **The Updates** summarize recent progress.
 - **The Archive** preserves records and historical materials.
 - **The Charter** preserves constitutional purpose and adopted records.
+- **The Codex** preserves constitutional definitions and inquiry.
+- **The Atlas** preserves and expresses intentional cartographic design.
 - **The Reliquary** preserves artifacts and discoverable records.
 - **The Chronicle** preserves the historical sequence of the World’s development.

 Its role is chronological and interpretive.

+The Chronicle may therefore preserve both constitutional discovery and intentional creation without confusing their authority.

 ---